Are you following these 6 golden rules for the perfect living room design?

 Although your living room flooring ideas will heavily influence the overall look of the room, they will obviously also need to be considered on a practical level.
 There are, in fact, various flooring materials that are suitable for this room.

-"Wool floor coverings are ideal for living rooms as they are hardwearing and soft underfoot," says Jon Flannigan, product manager at Kersaint Cobb.
+When it comes to picking the best carpet for living rooms, "wool floor coverings are ideal for living rooms as they are hardwearing and soft underfoot," says Jon Flannigan, category director at Headlam plc.
 "As a natural fibre, wool is also breathable, it will be warm in the winter but remain cool in the summer.

 Some other types of natural flooring also work well in living rooms.